ClimAg/.github/profile/README.md

 This research project was carried out at the [Environmental Research Institute (ERI)](https://eri.ucc.ie), [University College Cork (UCC)](https://www.ucc.ie) between 2019 and 2023.

-This GitHub organisation hosts the project's repositories and is maintained by [Nithiya Streethran](https://github.com/nmstreethran).
+This GitHub organisation hosts repositories for ClimAg and other related projects and is maintained by [Nithiya Streethran](https://github.com/nmstreethran).
-Documentation is available at [climag.readthedocs.io](https://climag.readthedocs.io/).

 ## Team